Welcome to the BBC Food And Farming Awards

 Then the fun begins!
 Working in pairs the judges travel to meet their chosen finalists (over the years this has involved visits ranging from the Isles of Scilly to the Isle of Islay).

 A few weeks later, after all the visits have been completed, the team gathers at the final judges’ meeting; stories are exchanged in detail, businesses explained and flavours described.
 The panel, working as a team, decide on the eventual winners.

 Previous winners include cheesemongers, cheesemakers, food writers, dinner ladies, chip shops, broadcasters and campaigners, fish smokers, farmers markets, dairy farmers, butchers, bakers, community food shops and hospital caterers.

 The winners are revealed at the Food & Farming Awards ceremony.
 The inaugural event was held in St James's Palace (with the support of HRH, The Prince of Wales) with Stephen Fry acting as host.
 In subsequent years the Awards have been held in Birmingham’s Museum and Art Gallery and in the NEC, Birmingham, (in partnership with the BBC Good Food Show).
-In 2015 the City of Bristol will play host to the BBC Food & Farming Awards.
+In 2016 the City of Bristol played host to the BBC Food & Farming Awards.